Plantagenet Of Lancaster

 Following his marriage to Constanza, his father's fate was inextricably interwoven with that of the Iberian peninsula.
 His sister Phillipa became Queen of Portugal.
 His half-sister, Katherine Plantagenet, whom Henry never met, due to her dynastic marriage to Henry III of Castille, was Queen Consort of Castile.
 He also had four half-siblings by his father's marriage to his long term mistress, Katherine Swynford, whom John of Gaunt eventually married, resulting in their being declared legitimate by Richard II.
 His feelings toward Katherine Swynford, his second step-mother and the offspring of the marriage were mixed.
 He is recorded as disliking the fact that his former governess had taken his mother’s place.
 On his ascension to the throne, he revoked his half-brother, John Beaufort's marquessate, and barred the possibility of the Beauforts ever inheriting the throne, but showed favour to Thomas Swynford, Katherine's son by her first husband.

-Henry of Bolingbroke was married in childhood to Mary de Bohun, the daughter and heiress of the renowned Humphrey de Bohun, Earl of Hereford and in her right held that title.
+Henry of Bolingbroke was married in childhood to Mary de Bohun, the daughter and heiress of Humphrey de Bohun, Earl of Hereford and in her right held that title.
 He was also held the Earldom of Derby.

 Henry had supported his cousin Richard II against three of the Lords Appellant and accused the fifth Lord Appellant, Mowbray, of treason, A trial by combat was decided upon to settle the issue but Richard intervened, preventing the duel, and banishing Henry for ten years.
 He later confiscated his cousin's extensive estates and decreed the banishment should remain in force for life.
 On the death of his father in 1399, Henry landed at Ravenspur claiming he came to safeguard his inheritance, but actually came to take the throne from the cousin he now thoroughly detested.